 - Consult extensively with faculty leaders during the program development process.

-- Help faculty leaders establish a program budget that meets University guidelines.
+- Establish a program budget that meets University guidelines.
 Work with our business office to create and manage each program’s unique cost object.

-- Coordinate with Procurement Services for review and approval of invoices and contracts with vendors (any organization, company, or individual providing services to the group).
+- Coordinate with Procurement Services for review and approval of invoices and contracts with on-site partners.

-- Initiate wire transfers and make credit card payments to vendors as appropriate.
+- Initiate wire transfers and make credit card payments as appropriate.

-- Request a cash advance from the Bursar’s Office on behalf of faculty leaders needing to pay vendors while in the host country, so leaders need not use their personal funds.
+- Request a cash advance from the Bursar’s Office on behalf of faculty leaders needing to pay for meals/services while in the host country, so leaders need not use their personal funds.